AugustoAnguita/GeneSeqRules/README.md

-# GeneSeqRules : Open-source software for finding biologically relevant sequential rules from longitudinal human microarrays.
+# GeneSeqRules : Open-source software for finding biologically relevant sequential genge-gene interactions from longitudinal human microarrays.

 It gathers a set of R, Python and Java-based scripts for performing sequential association rule mining in gene expression temporal data.
 The scripts and codes available here will allow the user to perform: